ampl/mp/doc/rst/howto.rst

 Basic specialization of ModelAPI
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+The :ref:`ModelAPI wrapper <backend-vs-modelapi>` requires a minimal specialization
-To enable input of linear models (which still covers much of the general modeling
+to be able to accept MILP models.
+Note that linear models still cover much of the
+general modeling
 capabilities highlighted in the :ref:`Modeling Guide <modeling-guide>`
-via automatic transformations), <yourSolver>ModelAPI should declare and implement
+(via automatic transformations). <yourSolver>ModelAPI should declare and implement
 the following:

 .. code-block:: c++